shinybrar/scicon/docs/general/General_tools/File_transfers.md

 the Science Portal.
 This page provides a short summary of the options, with links to further resources that are available.

--   upload individual files in \'Notebook\': Small files can be easily uploaded within a Notebook session using the upload icon.
+-   upload individual files in `Notebook`: Small files can be easily uploaded within a Notebook session using the upload icon.
 A tutorial is available [here](/science-containers/general/Notebook/transfer_file)
 -   upload/download files or directories using the [web browser